Empowering Your Project Success

 Why Carbon Fiber Parts Are Expensive: Labor and Surface Engineering

-Beyond materials and tooling, the largest hidden contributor to carbon fiber cost is manual labor and finishing work.
+Beyond materials and tooling, the largest hidden contributor to carbon fiber cost is manual labor and finishing.

 Precision Lamination and Clean-Room Layup